EAL, Equality and Diversity

 You can see a copy of the induction booklet by clicking the link below:

 What does a day look like for a new child at HPS?

-Every new arrival at HPS is given a baseline Assessment and this assessment is used by Mrs Allott and class teachers to demonstrate progress until the child is able to meet National Curriculum age-related expectations.
+Every new arrival at HPS is given a baseline Assessment and this assessment is used by class teachers to demonstrate progress until the child is able to meet National Curriculum age-related expectations.

 Lessons are based around early language acquisition through themes such as; my family, school, my home, hobbies, festivals and links to year group themes.